IWAE-TIME/alpsim.github.io/content/documentation/start/ed.md

 weight: 6
 ---

-As en axample of sparse Exact diagonalization method we will obtain a triplet gap as function of system size for spin chain model.
+As an example of the sparse exact diagonalization method, we will obtain the triplet gap as a function of system size for the spin chain model.

-First step we need to import required packages
+First step is import required packages.

 ```Python
 import pyalps